Opinion: Women’s football needs more high-profile sponsors

 The authors of the study suggest these attitudes represent a backlash against the increased visibility of women’s sport, particularly after the 2012 London Olympic Games and the 2015 Fifa Women’s World Cup.

-Outside of the very important issue of pay disparity, there is also a lack of access of to training facilities and funding for female footballers.
+Outside of the very important issue of pay disparity, there is also a lack of access to training facilities and funding for female footballers.
 Chelsea player Pernille Harder, who was a part of Sunday’s winning team at the FA Cup, said she was trained by her mother up until the age of 14 and called for better opportunities for women and girls.

 She said: “Girls have to fight to find places where they can get good training and get good coaches.
 It’s not really there for them.
 I think that’s the biggest issue, for girls to be able to get to a really good academy and access the best coaches at an early age.”